bartvanerp/SPSsite/content/courses/5cta0/statisticalsignalprocessing_estimation_CRLB.md

 The result on the existence of MVUE will be used in the module on <a href="../estimation_mvue_linear">MVUE for Linear Models</a>.

 The Cramer-Rao lower bound can be found for an estimator provided that the distribution for the data is available.
 This distribution, in turn, is based on the noise distribution and the signal model.
 Hence, to be able to come up with a measure of accuracy for our estimation, we need to know about the noise in the process.
-A Matlab live script that features the Cramer-Rao lower bound for the sinusoidal frequency estimation problem can be found in **INSERT LINK HERE**.

 The rest of this section covers the fundamental concepts that give rise to the CRLB.
 The extension of the CRLB to vector parameter $\Theta$ is given at the end of this section.